paulrajib/adherence_vue_wp/README.md

 ```
 ```
-**Note: npm-run-all may not necessary for next setup update
+To remove dist `rm -rf dist`, then re-run `npm run build` ** ➜ Note: npm-run-all may not necessary for next setup update